top of page

 Victoria, British Columbia

-Chimo's death also brought about laws and protection for albino orcas.
-The provincial government banned the capture and captivity of albino whales in waters off the British Columbia coast not long after Chimo's autopsy revealed that she had died from internal bleeding as a result of Chédiak–Higashi Syndrome, a rare disorder characterized by bruising and oculocutaneous albinism.
-In 2019, Canada passed the Ending the Captivity of Whales and Dolphins Act, making it illegal to capture any wild whale, dolphin or porpoise in Canadian waters for keeping in captivity.
+Chimo’s death also brought about new laws and protections for albino orcas.
+The provincial government banned the capture and captivity of albino whales in waters off the British Columbia coast not long after Chimo’s autopsy revealed that she had died from internal bleeding as a result of Chédiak–Higashi syndrome, a rare disorder characterized by bruising and oculocutaneous albinism.
+In 2019, Canada passed the Ending the Captivity of Whales and Dolphins Act, making it illegal to capture any wild whale, dolphin, or porpoise in Canadian waters for the purpose of captivity.

 bottom of page